muratdogan17/TerminalSetup/README.md

-My Personal terminal setup for web development.
+My personal terminal setup for javascript and wordpress development.

-For my terminal I use Zeit's [hyper.app](https://github.com/zeit/hyper)
+For my terminal I use Zeit's [hyper.app](https://github.com/zeit/hyper) which I reccomend fully.

 **I highly reccomend that you take a look around in each config file to get an idea of what I like to use.
 But I won't say you should copy it exactly, each